 \subsection{ZTF Light Curves}

-We adopt the light curves from ZTF and require flag \texttt{catflags} $=0$.
+We adopt the light curves from ZTF and require the flag \texttt{catflags} $=0$.
 As those measurements with a large \texttt{airmass} have significant scatter, we remove those having an \texttt{airmass} $>2$.
-After that, most (6/7) have the number of measurements over 150, spanning $> 5$ years, which can constrain variability given the current photometric error.
-The ZTF light curves have non-uniform temporal sampling due to the observing altitudes from the ground.
+After that, most (six out of seven) have the number of measurements over 150, spanning $> 5$ yr, which can constrain variability given the current photometric error.
+The ZTF light curves have nonuniform temporal sampling due to the observing altitudes from the ground.
 Our sources have a highest cadence of less than a day, an observing window of 100-200 days, and an observing gap of 100 days.
-These observation effects may induce extra features in the correlated function of their light curves, such as pits at a timescale of $\sim 200$ days.
+These observational effects may induce extra features in the correlated function of their light curves, such as pits at a timescale of $\sim 200$ days.

-ZTF uses the PSF-corrected method to measure the photometry and adopts the image differencing method to construct light curves.
+ZTF uses the PSF-corrected method to measure the photometry and to construct light curves.
 Based on the Pan-STARRS source catalog, they selected several reference stars for flux calibration.
-ZTF's single imaging have $5\sigma$-detection limits of $21.067\pm0.003$, $21.012\pm0.002$, and $20.51\pm0.01$ mag in $g$, $r$, and $i$ bands, respectively \citep{Masci2019PASP..131a8003M}.
+ZTF's single imaging have $5\sigma$ detection limits of $21.067\pm0.003$, $21.012\pm0.002$, and $20.51\pm0.01$ mag in $g$, $r$, and $i$ bands, respectively \citep{Masci2019PASP..131a8003M}.
 Figure~\ref{fig:lc} shows the light curves of all sources.
-The median $g$-band photometry are 20.56, 19.47, 19.59, 20.69, 21.15, 21.28, and 21.03 mag for J120052+331238, J092834+292136, J115438+065025, J003515+084859, J092359+415736, J122245+360218, J085058+303053, respectively.
+The median $g$-band photometry are 20.56, 19.47, 19.59, 20.69, 21.15, 21.28, and 21.03 mag for J120052+331238, J092834+292136, J115438+065025, J003515+084859, J092359+415736, J122245+360218, and J085058+303053, respectively.
 This indicates that these sources are faint in ZTF data.